Social Media Compliance For Regulated Industries: All You Need To Know

 This means government accounts should not block any followers, be it critics, trolls, etc.

-Data handling, citizen engagements, acceptable & forbidden content are a few things that Government bodies can include in their social media policies to stay compliant.
+Data handling, citizen engagements, and acceptable & forbidden content are a few things that Government bodies can include in their social media policies to stay compliant.

 Additionally, it's crucial to provide staff with proper training on how to use their position in your office and when they should disclose their relationship with your agency as they share content on social media.